 - 1. General Construction A and B. - 2.
-Topography A and B. - Native Vegetation For intermediate marsh, brackish marsh, and saline marsh features, criteria 3.A and 3.B. - 4.
+Topography A and B. - 3.
+Native Vegetation For intermediate, brackish and saline marsh features, criteria 3.A and 3.C; for fresh marsh features, criteria 3.B. - 4.
 Invasive & Nuisance Vegetation A, plus B until such time as project is transferred to the Sponsor.